-Before you romanticise about where to hang your Christmas stocking and certainly before you strike that match, get the fireplace checked out by a pro.
+Before you romanticise about where to hang your Christmas stocking and certainly before you strike that match, get a pro to check the fireplace.
 It will probably need re-lining, a costly affair, but necessary if you’d rather not see your house purchase go up in smoke.
 Then there’s the cleaning – a small child really doesn’t do – the solid fuel bills, the mess and the smoke damage.
 Not to mention how much heat will escape through the chimney when left unlit.

 Electric and Plumbing